 Ferris State University President David Eisler and three honorary doctorate recipients addressed Class of 2016 graduates on Friday and Saturday, May 6-7, in Big Rapids.
 In all, more than 2,400 students graduated, this semester, and more than 1,700 participated in commencement ceremonies over the two-day period in Jim Wink Arena.

-Spring commencement started with Friday’s afternoon ceremony for the College of Health Professions, followed by an evening session for the colleges of Arts and Sciences and Pharmacy as well as the Doctorate in Community College Leadership.
+Spring commencement started with Friday’s afternoon ceremony for the College of Health Professions, followed by an evening session for the colleges of Arts, Sciences and Education and Pharmacy as well as the Doctorate in Community College Leadership.
 Commencement resumed, Saturday, with a morning ceremony for the College of Business.
 Saturday’s second session honored graduates of the Michigan College of Optometry and the College of Education and Human Services.
 Spring commencement concluded with an afternoon session to recognize graduates of the College of Engineering Technology.

 “Each one of our graduates has a story to tell.
 Family and friends, teachers and mentors

 play an important role in the success of virtually all of our graduates,” Eisler said.
 “And

 then there is the dedication of our graduates, themselves, that has led them to the diploma that

 they have earned.”

 Featured commencement speakers, all Ferris alumni, received honorary doctorate degrees.
 Vivian Pickard, director of Detroit community partnerships for General Motors, received an Honorary Doctorate of Humane Letter while Jeffrey F. Harrold, chairman and CEO of Auto-Owners Insurance Company, and Robert Hegbloom, CEO of Chrysler’s Ram Truck brand, both received an Honorary Doctorate of Business and Industry.